 Morakabati, Y., 2007.
 Tourism, travel risk and travel risk perceptions: a study of travel risk perceptions and the effects of incidents on tourism.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: